d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

 glove_6b50d.token_to_idx['beautiful'], glove_6b50d.idx_to_token[3367]
 ```

-## Applying Pre-Trained Word Vectors
+## Applying Pretrained Word Vectors

-Below, we demonstrate the application of pre-trained word vectors, using GloVe as an example.
+Below, we demonstrate the application of pretrained word vectors, using GloVe as an example.

 ### Finding Synonyms